polkadot-developers/substrate-docs/content/md/en/docs/community/content-style-guide.md

 - Always contain content.
   A heading should never be immediately followed by another heading.
   As a best practice, avoid using headings strictly for navigation.

+- Avoid using code, proper names, product-specific jargon, and backticks in headings.

+- Keep headings as succinct as possible while providing meaningful clues about the content.

 ### Limit heading levels